-The question of legalism was perhaps the most important issues in the early church, that needed to be addressed.
-Jews that were steeped in the Mosaic Law were prepared to add elements of Christianity to their Judaism, by believing in Jesus for the forgiveness of sin, but they were not prepared to live by faith alone - preferring to revert back to the Law, as they lived out their daily lives, through works of the flesh.
-Foolishly they chose to remain bound by the restrictions of the Mosaic Law, which were no longer in force, instead of rejoicing in their freedom in Christ, which was theirs by grace.
+The question of legalism was perhaps the most important issue in the early Church that needed to be addressed.
+Jews that were steeped in the Mosaic Law were prepared to add elements of Christianity to their Judaism by believing in Jesus for the forgiveness of sin, but they were not prepared to live by faith alone - preferring to revert back to the Law as they lived out their daily lives through works of the flesh.
+Foolishly, they chose to remain bound by the restrictions of the Mosaic Law (which were no longer in force) instead of rejoicing in their freedom in Christ, which was theirs by grace.

-Paul had been teaching the gospel of grace, together with Barnabas and Titus, who were his co-workers, but he was increasingly aware of the doctrinal rift that was building up between Jewish and Gentile believers.
-It was for this reason that Paul visited Jerusalem, where he spoke to the spiritual leaders, about the gospel of grace - knowing that the message he taught was given to him, by divine revelation.
+Paul had been teaching the gospel of grace, together with Barnabas and Titus who were his co-workers, but he was increasingly aware of the doctrinal rift that was building up between Jewish and Gentile believers.
+It was for this reason that Paul visited Jerusalem, where he spoke to the spiritual leaders of the Church about the gospel of grace - knowing that the message he taught was given to him by divine revelation.

-Titus was a gentile convert, who had been born again, but he had not gone through the Jewish ritual of circumcision.
-However, it would be this particular issue that would prove to be one of the main topics under discussion - and one of the heresies that plagued the early church.
+Titus was a Gentile convert who had been born again but who had not gone through the Jewish ritual of circumcision.
+It would be this particular issue that would prove to be one of the main topics under discussion - and one of the heresies that plagued the early Church.

-Circumcision was not a condition of Salvation, following the cross, and neither is water-baptism, or any other additional requirements, to simple faith -in the Person and work of the Lord Jesus Christ, through Whom we are justified before God.
+Circumcision was not a condition of salvation following the Cross, and neither is water-baptism or any other additional requirements than to simply trust in the Person and work of the Lord Jesus Christ through Whom we are justified before God - through faith.

-Part of Paul's presentation before the Jerusalem council was that, not even Titus, who was with me, though he was a Greek, was compelled to be circumcised.
-Paul argued that the pre-cross conditions, of the Law of circumcision, which identified Israel as God's covenanted people, did not apply to Titus, when he first believed, because he was an uncircumcised Greek, who was not under the Law but under grace.
+Part of Paul's presentation before the Jerusalem council was that "Not even Titus, who was with me, though he was a Greek, was compelled to be circumcised."
+Paul argued that the pre-Cross conditions of circumcision, which was the sign God gave to Israel to identify them as His covenanted people, did not apply to Titus when he was saved.
+He was an uncircumcised Greek who was not under the Law but under grace.

-As a member of the post-cross church, there was no mandate for this practice in the revelation Paul received from the Lord.
-Many in the early church found it very difficult to recognise that there is a difference between the way that God dealt with Israel - through the conditional Law of Moses, and the Church - through the unconditional 'Law of the Spirit of Life in Christ Jesus' - i.e. the gift of salvation, which is by God's grace alone, through faith alone in Jesus Christ - alone.
+As a member of the post-Cross Church, there was no mandate for the practice of circumcision in the revelation Paul received from the Lord.
+Many in the early Church found it very difficult to recognise that there is a difference between the way God dealt with Israel, pre-Cross (through the conditional Law of Moses) and the post-Cross Church (through the unconditional 'Law of the Spirit of Life in Christ Jesus').

-One such difference is that pre-cross saints did not have the permanently indwelling Holy Spirit, which is one of the graces that ALL post-cross Christians enjoy.. and circumcision was another.
-Titus was a Gentile believer who was used as an example to the Jerusalem council, that we are not under the Law but under grace.
+One such difference is that pre-Cross saints did not have the permanently indwelling Holy Spirit, which is one of the graces that ALL post-Cross Christians enjoy... and circumcision of the flesh was another.
+Titus was a Gentile believer who was used as an example to the Jerusalem council, that Church-age believers are not under the Law but under grace.

 May we not confuse teachings given to Israel with teachings that are given to the Church.
-May we recognise that although ALL Scripture is given by inspiration of God, and is profitable to ALL.. for doctrine, for reproof, for correction and for instruction in righteousness, so that we may be grounded in the truth of God's Word - and may we understand that although ALL scripture is FOR us, not all doctrine is directed AT us - and we need to be discerning to recognise the difference.
+In the same way that we recognise ALL Scripture is given by inspiration of God and is profitable for doctrine, for reproof, for correction, and for instruction in righteousness so that we may be grounded in the truth of God's Word, may we also understand that although ALL Scripture is FOR us, not all doctrine is directed AT us - and we need to be discerning to recognise the difference.

 Heavenly Father, thank You for the Word of Life and the truths that it contains.
-Lord there is so much more that I need to understand about Your unique programme with Israel and Your agenda for the Church.
-Give me discernment to know which Scriptures are directed towards Israel and which ones are directed towards the Church, so that I may not become confused, or bound up in legalism, by trying to fulfill directives that were not given to believers in the dispensation of the grace of God.
-Thank You that I have been saved by grace through faith in Christ, Who took the punishment for my sin, and rose again to give me His eternal life - Thank You in Jesus name, AMEN.
+Lord, there is so much more that I need to understand about Your unique programme with Israel and Your agenda for the Church.
+Give me discernment to know which Scriptures are directed toward Israel and which ones are directed toward the Church.
+Help me to not become confused or bound up in legalism by trying to fulfil directives that were not given to believers in the Dispensation of Grace.
+Thank You, in Jesus' name, AMEN.